 It is a blood clot that forms in a deep vein in the body.

 They can break off and cause a pulmonary embolism, heart attack, or stroke.

 Chronic venous insufficiency

-The development of brown discoloration of the skin at the ankle (pigmentation), varicose eczema, and thickening of the tissues around varicose veins are signs that more extensive tissue damage is occurring.
+The development of brown discoloration of the skin at the ankle (pigmentation), varicose eczema, and thickening of the tissues around varicose veins are signs of more extensive tissue damage.

 Ulceration of varicose veins

-When the tissue damage becomes bad enough, ulcers can develop on the skin just above the ankle.
+When the tissue damage becomes terrible enough, ulcers can develop on the skin just above the ankle.